 - A Balance Sheet (this is also sometimes known as a ‘Statement of Financial Position’)

 - Footnotes explaining any company director transactions.

 Companies using FRS 105 must also file their Balance Sheet and the footnotes explaining director transactions with Companies House.

 FRS 105 in FreeAgent

-Companies that meet HMRC’s definition of a micro-entity can use the Final Accounts report in FreeAgent to help prepare their accounts in order to submit them to both HMRC and to Companies House.
-The report is populated with data automatically based on the transactions that you enter throughout the year.
+Companies that meet HMRC’s definition of a micro-entity can file Final Accounts directly to Companies House from FreeAgent.
+The data in the Final Accounts report in FreeAgent is populated automatically based on the transactions that you enter throughout the year.